BDHudson/BDHudson-bdhudson.github.io/_posts/PostDoc-to-Data-Science-Cooperative.md

 ### Self help

-My assessment of the situation is not that these skills are not possessed by postdocs, but rather that they are irregularly developed in post-docs.
+My assessment of the situation is that postdocs have the skills, but that they are irregularly developed in post-docs.
 Where research requires skills, they are very well developed.
 Collectively, put together a room of 20 post docs - and all the necessary skills exist in abundance.

 The need is to: